-Adelaide is underrated as a tourist destination but in truth there is much for holiday makers to see and do here.
+Adelaide tends to be underrated as a tourist destination but in truth there is much for holiday makers to see and do here.
 Choose between anything from strolling around the city admiring the architecture, and boutique shopping in the suburbs, to soaking up the sun on the beautiful sandy beaches, or enjoying Adelaide's nightlife, dining and art scene.

 The Adelaide Botanic Garden is one of the top free attractions in the city and a lovely place to unwind and enjoy some…

-Just an easy 20-minute drive along the six-lane South Eastern Freeway from the city centre of Adelaide is the scenic…
+Just an easy 20-minute drive along the South Eastern Freeway from the city centre of Adelaide is the scenic Adelaide…

 Become our Adelaide Travel Expert

 We are looking for contributors for our Adelaide travel guide.
 If you are a local, a regular traveller to Adelaide or a travel professional with time to contribute and answer occasional forum questions, please contact us.